 Duncan and Joe arrive at the San Francisco airport, where Duncan encounters Immortal Andrew Cord being shot by a masked man - who turns out to be Charlie DeSalvo.
 Joe recognizes Charlie's intended Immortal victim as a former platoon-mate from Viet Nam, a soldier dedicated to maintaining unit solidarity and who saved Joe's life, but who is now selling defective weapons to Charlie & Mara's Balkan revolutionaries.
 Duncan is torn between loyalty to Charlie and Joe's loyalty to Cord.

-Richie finds Immortal Mikey, a railroad-fascinated idiot savant, wandering after Immortal Alan, Mikey's last protector, is killed.
+Richie finds Immortal Mikey, a railroad-fascinated autistic man, wandering after Immortal Alan, Mikey's last protector, is killed.
 Richie and Duncan take Mikey in, but he is a trouble magnet, and the Immortal who killed his protector is now after him.
 Also, Duncan buys a decrepit house.
 In flashback to 1868 Dakota Territory, Duncan interferes with a white man beating an Indian boy.

 Immortal Canus is using attack dogs to injure Immortals so he can easily take their heads, and Duncan is his next target.
 Meanwhile, Richie encounters the young man who killed Tessa and made him Immortal, and demands vengeance.
 In flashback to 1785 England, Canus has his dogs hunting a young boy and McLeod kills one.